nex3/nex3.github.io/drafts/a-sociable-web.md

 to establishing friendships—but they did function.

 But those contexts were always contingent, small loopholes that were doomed to close.
-The structure of social media[, the arc upon which it bends, pulls towards a world where parasocial relationships are everything, because parasocial relationships are profitable[^parasocial-fediverse].
-Their structure already mirrors the distribution of content for profit, and so are far easier to midas-touch into the gold standard of the internet era: advertising.
+The structure of social media, the arc upon which it bends, pulls towards a world where parasocial relationships are everything, because parasocial relationships are profitable[^parasocial-fediverse].
+Their structure already mirrors the distribution of content for profit, and so are far easier to Midas-touch into the gold standard of the internet era: advertising.
 [X dot com] is no longer the hot new kid on the block; it has far fewer users than TikTok, Instagram, and YouTube, all of which are fundamentally about *sharing media* rather than communicating.
 The only outlier is Facebook, which itself has fan